saxenabhay/YtGecko/README.md

 and https://github.com/mozilla/geckoview.

-Check out release to test out this app ;)
+Check out releases section to test out this app.